stefdebarros/ProjectInsight/README.md

-# workandproject
+# insightprojects

-I put in this directory different pieces of code about past and current work
+In this directory, you can find some examples of codes that I have used in projects.
+The first